Medical Devices

 Medical Device Regulation (MDR)

-- Legal risk classification of medical devices
+- Risk classification of medical devices

 - GAP Analysis QMS